vgurianov/uml-sp/docs/case_studies/fast_food/fast_food.md

 # Simulation model of a fast food restaurant
-That model good known and described as an example.
+That model good known and described as an example [1].

 ## Application domain
 We consider a simplified variant of simulation model of a fast food restaurant from [1].